hanlarmammadov/TacitusLogger/README.md

 ### Log ID

 Often when dealing with logs you want them to contain some sort of ID information to identify them later.
 This can be achieved with string `LogId` property and log ID generators.
 When creating LogModel object from provided `Log` object, the logger (More precisely, log creation strategy assigned to logger) populates `LogId` property with string ID using assigned log ID generator.
 More on log ID generators and log creation strategies see below.

+### Source
+Source property represents more global information about where the logging event is originated from.
+In default implementation this is the name of the logger which has produced current log.
+This means that if you have several loggers (probably, from the different applications) which send logs to the same destination, you can name them in some way that will help you when dealing with logs.

 ### Log date